 The Patient-Centered Difference

-In 2014, all of CompleteCare’s locations were certified as Patient-Centered Medical Homes by the Joint Commission.
-This is the new gold-standard that features a team-based approach to patient care.
+Every three years CompleteCare undergoes review by the Joint Commission to be certified as a Patient-Centered Medical Home.
+Joint Commission certification is the new gold-standard in healthcare and features a team-based approach to patient care.
 There are several features that make patient-centered care different from your average primary care office.

 Our primary care clinicians and their interdisciplinary teams work in partnership with our patients to create care plans that work and that fit our patients’ goals and values.
 We provide interpretation, translated educational materials and easy-to-understand materials based on the linguistic and communication needs of our patients.
 We involve patients in developing their own treatment plans so that the plan makes sense and will work for the patient.
 And we support self-management programs because ultimately most of what keeps you healthy is what you do at home after your visit.